tiger2005/KeyboardOverlay/README.md

 The default key binding set is for Windows.
 If you are MacOS or Linux user, please make a key binding list in `debug mode`, save in `/example` folder and set up a Pull Request.

-You can preview the styles of keyboard by Live Server but, as I've mentiond, the key codes of browsers will be different, so the actions of keys will be werid.
+You can preview the styles of keyboard by Live Server.
+In this time, we will use bindings_web.json as key binding file.
+I provide all the key bindings I can find on Windows, so if you are Linux or MacOS user and want to extend the list, please let me know.

 ---